 Still more industry reorganisation followed and in 1998, against its wishes and those of the community, Marlborough Electric was forced to sell its generation assets and electricity trading business, to become an electricity network owner and operator as a consequence of the Bradford Reforms.

-1999 – to date.
-A name to reflect our business
+1999 – A name to reflect our business

 In March 1999, Marlborough Electric Limited became Marlborough Lines Limited reflecting the change in our operations.
 Since then, we have concentrated on the ownership and operation of the Marlborough electricity reticulation system, adding investment in an electricity network in the Otago region, as well as a shareholding investment in the listed electricity network Horizon Energy Distribution Limited.